 The validity of the London model is limited to small currents well below $I_c$ .
 Currents close to the critical current are outside this regime and hence results from the London model do not necessarily apply.
-This motivates study of the current crowding effect in the Ginzburg-Landau model, which remains valid close to the critical current.
+This motivates the study of the reduction of the critical current due to the current-crowding effect in the Ginzburg-Landau model, which remains valid close to the critical current.